SC-MIL: Supervised Contrastive Multiple Instance Learning for Imbalanced Classification in Pathology: Introduction

 Contrastive learning aims to learn representations that maximize the agreement among positive instances, e.g., different augmentations of the same image, and minimize the agreement with negative instances, e.g., other images in the dataset \cite{Ciga2020SelfSC}.
 In supervised contrastive learning (SCL) \cite{Khosla2020scl}, the contrastive loss formulation incorporates label information by treating all instances within the same class as positive examples for a given image.
 SCL adopts a two-stage learning technique where a feature extractor is learned in the first stage using a contrastive loss, followed by learning a classifier using the cross-entropy loss in the second stage.

-This work proposes SC-MIL: a novel MIL technique to tackle label imbalance that integrates SCL into the MIL framework.
+This work proposes SC-MIL: a novel MIL technique to tackle label imbalance in pathology, that integrates SCL into the MIL framework.
 We take inspiration from prior work \cite{kang2021balancedfeat,Graf2021DissectingSC} which shows that a) contrastive loss learns balanced feature spaces (i.e., feature spaces with similar inter-class separation for all classes) compared to cross-entropy, and b) this balance is positively related to performance across imbalanced settings.
 Additionally, we use a smooth transition from feature learning to classifier learning in the course of training, which allows the model to learn a more discriminative latent space, aiding in imbalanced classification \cite{Wang2021HybridContrastive}.
 In the MIL setting, labels are only available for a bag (i.e., a collection of patches) and not individual patches.
 Applying SCL to patch features assumes assigning a bag-label to individual patches.
 However, a single patch might not have any information about the WSI label.
 For example, a malignant WSI might have many patches which contain only normal tissue.
 This motivates our bag-level formulation of SC-MIL where contrastive loss is applied to the bag features.
-In addition, learning robust WSI representations is more desirable than patch representations for modeling patient outcome and clinical characteristics in pathology.
+Feature learning with bag-level contrastive loss tackles dataset imbalance, while the multiple instance formulation addresses imbalance within a WSI.
 The contributions of this work are as follows: \begin{enumerate} \item We tackle the problem of label imbalance by proposing a formulation that extends SCL to the MIL setting.
 We investigate two training strategies for optimal feature and classifier learning with SC-MIL. \item We conduct an extensive study on the performance of this technique across different degrees of label imbalance on two open-source datasets: subtyping in non-small cell lung cancer (NSCLC) and renal cell carcinoma (RCC).
-We compare this to previous state-of-the-art methods used for label imbalance and demonstrate the effectiveness of using SC-MIL over these methods. \item We show substantial performance improvements with SC-MIL on OOD data across multiple degrees of label imbalance, making a strong case for its utility in real-world deployment scenarios. \end{enumerate}
+We compare this to previous state-of-the-art methods used for label imbalance and demonstrate the effectiveness of using SC-MIL over these methods. \item We show substantial performance improvements with SC-MIL on OOD data across multiple degrees of label imbalance, making a strong case for its utility in real-world deployment scenarios.